In this chapter, you’ll learn how Java enum types help you model a fixed set of values safely.

 <aside> 💡

-With autocomplete/code-completion, enum values are much easier to type than ints and strings too!
-Give it a try in IntelliJ!
+With autocomplete, enum values are often easier to type than raw strings or numbers.
+Give it a try in IntelliJ IDEA.

 </aside>